GoogleCloudPlatform/psq/README.rst

 |Build Status| |Coverage Status| |PyPI Version|

+..
+Note:: this is not an official Google product, experimental or otherwise and is provided without support.
+It is intended as a sample library for demonstrating a set of use cases for Google Cloud Pub/Sub.
+The official Pub/Sub client library should be used for production applications.

 ``psq`` is an example Python implementation of a simple distributed task queue using `Google Cloud Pub/Sub <https://cloud.google.com/pubsub/>`__.